antononcube/Raku-Chemistry-Stoichiometry/README.md

 The corresponding functions automatically detect the language.

 **Remark:** At this point the package has standard element names in the languages:
-Bulgarian, German, Greek, English, Japanese, Persian, Polish, Russian, and Spanish.
+Arabic, Bulgarian, English, German, Greek, Japanese, Persian, Polish, Russian, and Spanish.
-Adding new languages is easily achieved by adding CSV files into the [resources](./resources) directory.
+Adding new languages can be easily done by adding CSV files into the [resources](./resources) directory.

 ### Related work